nhs-england-tools/repository-template/docs/ADR-001: Use git hook and GitHub action to check the .editorconfig compliance.md

 ## Compliance

 Both, the git hook and the GitHub Action should be executed automatically as part of the developer workflow.

+## Notes

+There is an emerging practice to use projects like [act](https://github.com/nektos/act) to make GitHub actions even more portable.
+The recommendation is for this tool to be assessed at further stages of the [nhs-england-tools/repository-template](https://github.com/nhs-england-tools/repository-template) project implementation, in the context of this decision record.

 ## Tags